Degiacomi-Lab/JabberDock/README.md

 To install, simply move the POW_v2 folder into your home (or other) directory - where JabberDock and biobox should now be located.

+You will also need to install dill.
+To do this, type: pip install dill
+On your command line.
+For the mpi4py installation, we would recommend mpi4py 3.0.0: pip install mpi4py==3.0.0

 ## Usage ##

 Please see the manual in the home directory for more details on how to use JabberDock.
 Email the author if you have any questions.